inkstitch/inkstitch/collections/_tutorial/en/multicolor_satin.md

 It is common to give positive values ​​to the compensations, but it is also possible to give them negative values, instead of increasing the width of the satin column, we reduce it.

-Here are three example values ​​for the pull compensation percentage parameter, and the result
+Here is the result for  three different values for  the pull compensation percentage parameter:
 ![compensation](/assets/images/tutorials/multicolor_satin/compensation.png)

 Here the first rail is the left side of the satin.